ThunderFly-aerospace/TFSLOT01/README.md

 ```

 The script assumes a connection to port `I2C-2`.
 This can be changed with the `-b` parameter in both commands.

+This approach requires firmware with modifications from the [`tf/aspdimu`](https://github.com/ThunderFly-aerospace/PX4Firmware/tree/tf/aspdimu) branch.
+In the future, we expect merging with upstream.